repustate/rcli/README.md

 ## About this demo

-This demo allows you to create your own semantic search index, index any text documents you have and make some queries, all from your shell, all for free.
+This demo indexes any text you submit to it and will automatically extract and semantic data, making it searchable thereafter.
+The languages supported in this demo are:

+- English (en)
+- Arabic (ar)
+- Russian (ru)
+- German (de)
+- French (fr)
+- Spanish (es)

+At present, you have to specify the language code along with the text you submit if the language isn't English.
+We will add automatic language detection in a future release.

-**Your index (and all of the data you indexed) will be deleted after 24 hours** .
+**NOTE: Your index (and all of the data you indexed) will be deleted after 24 hours** .
 This is just to give you a taste of Repustate's semantic technology.
-Please [contact us](https://www.repustate.com/contact/) if you're interested in a commercial license.
+Please [contact us](https://www.repustate.com/contact/) if you're interested in a commercial license or a more extensive free trial.

 ## Searching